darrenstarr/NetworkingForProgammers/README.md

 ## Schedule

-As soon as I can get everyone I've promised over the past few months that I'd teach this course into one place (here and the [Facebook Page](https://www.facebook.com/groups/1235189824352111)), I'll send an invite to a Zoom where we can discuss and agree upon a schedule, platform, etc...
+As soon as I can get everyone I've promised over the past few months that I'd teach this course into one place (here and the [Facebook Page](https://www.facebook.com/groups/1235189824352111) PLEASE join so I can have an easier time messaging you), I'll send an invite to a Zoom where we can discuss and agree upon a schedule, platform, etc...

 I expect there to be 4 sessions of 3-5 hours each.
 If we have a lot of questions and feedback (or if everything goes horribly wrong during the demos), it might be up to two more sessions.